aosabook/500lines/dagoba/dagoba.markdown

 ## Take One

 Within this chapter we're going to build a graph database.
 As we build it we're going to explore the problem space, generate multiple solutions for our design decisions, compare those solutions to understand the tradeoffs between them, and finally choose the right solution for our system.
 A higher-than-usual precedence is put on code compactness, but the process will otherwise mirror that used by software professionals since time immemorial.
-The two purposes of this chapter are to teach this process and to build a graph database.[^purpose]
+The purpose of this chapter is to teach this process.
+And to build a graph database.[^purpose]

-[^purpose]: The three purposes of this chapter are to teach this process, to build a graph database, and to have fun.
+[^purpose]: The two purposes of this chapter are to teach this process, to build a graph database, and to have fun.

 Using a graph database will allow us to solve some interesting problems in an elegant fashion.
 Graphs are a very natural data structure for exploring connections between things.
 A graph in this sense is a set of vertices and a set of edges; in other words, it's a bunch of dots connected by lines.
 And a database?
 A "data base" is like a fort for data.
 You put data in it and get data back out of it.